 To set up specific parameters for different parts, select Custom Setup.
 The part list appears with the current Location and Tempo for each part.
 Select each part from the list if you want to set up a unique Location, Tempo, and Instructions for each part.
 If you want to copy instructional elements from a part to one or more other parts, at the bottom of the part list, select Copy parameters from current part.

 The Copy parameters to the following parts page appears.
 Select the parameters you want to copy in the left column.
 Individually select the parts you'd like to copy these instructional elements to, or select Select All to copy to all parts.
 Select Copy And Close to copy your selected instructional elements from this part to your selected parts.
 Select Cancel to return to the score and part list without copying part parameters.

 The updated part list appears.
 When you are satisfied with your parts, select .

 Step 6: create a grading rubric for the assignment.

-Additional criteria can be created to grade an assignment, like Recording, Dynamics, and Articulations.
+Additional Single or Multiple criteria can be created to grade an assignment, like Recording, Dynamics, and Articulations.
 New criteria are not automatically assessed, but the grading criteria are customizable.

-To create new criteria that can be added to the rubric for this and future assignments, select .
-A blank criterion appears.
+To create a new Single criterion that can be added to the rubric for this and future assignments, select .
+A blank Single criterion appears.
 Enter the criterion title and the description of what the student is being rated on for that criterion.

 You can also add multiple levels to a criterion.
 Select Multiple to create a multi-level criterion.
 Each level awards a percentage of the total points for that criterion.
+Enter the criterion title, description and scoring percentage of the total points for that criterion.
 After you fill out the information for one level, select Add New Level to add another.